 - Whole grains

 Some foods are extremely beneficial to reduce inflammation.
 Often, fruits and vegetables contain antioxidants, which combat inflammation.
-Antioxidants are found in very colorful foods, such as berries, and dark and leafy greens, and these help support the immune system.
+Antioxidants are found in very colorful foods, such as berries, and dark and leafy greens and this help support the immune system.

 Eating inflammatory foods should be avoided.
 Some of these foods include: